Live video has become more popular than ever, and Facebook Live is where many consumers are gravitating.

 Many B2B marketers struggle to generate enough value from their Facebook page.
 But hosting a Facebook Live video gives you a prime opportunity to promote your page to draw viewers in and keep them coming back to your page.

 When you create a constant stream of live video and published content to your Facebook page, it helps your brand build a steady source of traffic to your page.

 Facebook allows you to see the number of live viewers and total viewers of your video after the broadcast ends.
 During the live broadcast, viewers can leave comments and react to what you’re saying.
 You can also reply and respond to their comments during the live event.

-During your broadcast, you can get a feeling for how the topic is being received based on the comments and questions you ready in the moment.
-This can help you pivot your content strategy going forward recording future B2B Facebook Live videos.
+During your broadcast, you can get a feeling for how the topic is being received based on the comments and questions you ready at the moment.
+This can help you pivot your content strategy going forward, recording future B2B Facebook Live videos.

 7 Creative B2B Facebook Live Use Cases

 So now you’ve bought into the idea of creating B2B Facebook Live but can’t think of a good idea to try as your first broadcast.
 Here are some creative ideas you could try for your first video: